 A: To imply that both owners of a firm are CPAs is a violation of rule 4701-11-05.

 Q: How to I contact the Board to check on the status of a complaint I filed?

-A: When a complaint is opened, a letter is sent to the complainant giving the case a number and the telephone and e-mail address of the Board investigator assigned to the case.
-You should contact the investigator with any questions.
-Other Board staff will not be as familiar with the case file and may not be able to give you the information you want.
+A: When a complaint is opened, a letter is sent to the complainant with the case number and the telephone and e-mail address of the Board investigator assigned to the case.
+You should contact the investigator with any questions or for additional information.